mostaphazeghaouigmail/symfony-3-made-simple/README.md

-Made Simple Symfony 3 starter kit
+Symfony 3 Made Simple starter kit
 =======

 ###Documentation under construction###

-<p>Hi! i share my symfony 3 starter kit.
-It's certainly not perfect, feel free to use and improve.
-It comes with a bunch of nice bundle and a couple of developpement made by me, for image management with&nbsp;&nbsp;drag and drop and multi upload, simple comment system, simple widgets (very simple).
-It's realy not a cms, you're not supposed to take everything like it is but modify it for your purpose.
-With this starter, you&nbsp;can manage : Users,&nbsp;Pages, Articles, Images, Comments, Settings</p>
+<p>Hi!
+This is my Symfony 3 starter kit.
+It's certainly not perfect, so feel free to use and improve upon it.
+It comes with a bunch of nice bundles and a couple of basic blocks: image management with drag and drop and multi upload, simple comment management, simple widgets (ahem... very simple, don't get your hopes too high).
+It's really not a cms, you're not supposed to take it like it is.
+It has been created to be modified for your unique use-cases.
+With this starter, you can manage: Users, Pages, Articles, Images, Comments, Settings.</p>

 <h3>Main Entity Management</h3>